Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 1D

-\begin{theorem} \textsc{Discrete-G-Min-Disc-Code} in 1D is NP-complete. \end{theorem} \begin{proof} We prove that $(X, C)$ is satisfiable if and only if $\Gamma(X, C)$ has a disc-code of size $6n + 3m$.
+\begin{theorem} \textsc{Discrete-G-Min-Disc-Code} in 1D is NP-complete. \end{theorem} \begin{proof} We prove that $(X, C)$ is satisfiable if and only if $\Gamma(X, C)$ has a discriminating code of size $6n + 3m$.
 In both parts of the proof, we will consider the set $\mathcal{C}^{\Pi}$ defined above.
 Each variable gadget and clause gadget contains one covering gadget.
 Thus, $|\mathcal{C}^{\Pi}| = 3(n + m)$.

 Consider first some satisfying truth assignment of $X$.
 We build a solution set $\mathcal C$ as follows.
 First, we put all intervals of $\mathcal{C}^{\Pi}$ in $\mathcal{C}$.
 Then, for each variable $x_i$, if $x_i$ is true, we add intervals $I_{x_i}^0$, $I_{x_i}^1$ and $I_{x_i}^2$ to $\mathcal C$.
-Otherwise, we add intervals $I_{\bar{x_i}}^0$, $I_{\bar{x_i}}^1$ and $I_{\bar{x_i}}^2$ to $\mathcal C$.
+Otherwise, we add intervals $I_{\overline{x_i}}^0$, $I_{\overline{x_i}}^1$ and $I_{\overline{x_i}}^2$ to $\mathcal C$.
 Notice that $|\mathcal{C}| = 6n + 3m$.
 As observed before, it suffices to show that $\mathcal C$ discriminates the point-pair $\{p_{c_j},p'_{c_j}\}$ of each clause gadget $G_c(c_j)$, and the points $p^1_{x_i},\ldots, p^5_{x_i}$ of each variable gadget $G_v(x_i)$.
 (All other pairs are discriminated by ${\mathcal C}^{\Pi}$.)

-Since the assignment is satisfying, each clause $c_j$ contains a true literal $l_i\in\{x_i,\bar{x_i}\}$.
+Since the assignment is satisfying, each clause $c_j$ contains a true literal $l_i\in\{x_i,\overline{x_i}\}$.
 Then, one interval of $G_v(x_i)$ is in $\mathcal C$ and discriminates $p_{c_j}$ and $p'_{c_j}$.
 Furthermore, consider a variable $x_i$.
-Point $p^1_{x_i}$ is discriminated from $p^2_{x_i},\dots,p^5_{x_i}$ as it is the only one not covered by any of $I_{x_i}^0$, $I_{x_i}^1$, $I_{x_i}^2$, $I_{\bar{x_i}}^0$, $I_{\bar{x_i}}^1$, and $I_{\bar{x_i}}^2$.
+Point $p^1_{x_i}$ is discriminated from $p^2_{x_i},\dots,p^5_{x_i}$ as it is the only one not covered by any of $I_{x_i}^0$, $I_{x_i}^1$, $I_{x_i}^2$, $I_{\overline{x_i}}^0$, $I_{\overline{x_i}}^1$, and $I_{\overline{x_i}}^2$.
 If $x_i$ is true, $p^2_{x_i}$ is covered by $I_{x_i}^0$; $p^3_{x_i}$ is covered by $I_{x_i}^0$ and $I_{x_i}^1$; $p^4_{x_i}$ is covered by $I_{x_i}^1$; $p^5_{x_i}$ is covered by $I_{x_i}^1$ and $I_{x_i}^2$.
-If $x_i$ is false, $p^2_{x_i}$ is covered by $I_{\bar{x_i}}^1$; $p^3_{x_i}$ is covered by $I_{\bar{x_i}}^0$ and $I_{\bar{x_i}}^1$; $p^4_{x_i}$ is covered by $I_{\bar{x_i}}^0$, $I_{\bar{x_i}}^1$ and $I_{\bar{x_i}}^2$; $p^5_{x_i}$ is covered by $I_{\bar{x_i}}^1$ and $I_{\bar{x_i}}^2$.
+If $x_i$ is false, $p^2_{x_i}$ is covered by $I_{\overline{x_i}}^1$; $p^3_{x_i}$ is covered by $I_{\overline{x_i}}^0$ and $I_{\overline{x_i}}^1$; $p^4_{x_i}$ is covered by $I_{\overline{x_i}}^0$, $I_{\overline{x_i}}^1$ and $I_{\overline{x_i}}^2$; $p^5_{x_i}$ is covered by $I_{\overline{x_i}}^1$ and $I_{\overline{x_i}}^2$.
 Thus, in both cases, the five points are discriminated, and $\mathcal C$ is discriminating, as claimed.